Skip to main content

 • The average user does not need to understand this type of detail but it can help with troubleshooting and making sense of log messages.

-• Internally the docker.img file is formatted using the BTRFS filing system and is mounted at the Unraid level as /dev/loop2
+• Internally the docker.img file is formatted using the BTRFS file system and is mounted at the Unraid level as /dev/loop2.

-• Unraid provides a GUI-based method for easily installing and configuring Docker containers.
+• Unraid provides a GUI-based method for easy installation and configuration of Docker containers.
 This acts as a front-end to the docker run command-line tool.

 • When a docker container is installed the parameters provided by the user (which are then used to build up the docker run command for a container) are stored on the flash drive as an XML file so it is easy to re-install a container without having to re-create its settings from scratch.